Skatopia: Facilities

-Owned and Operated
+Owned and operated

 Brewce Martin became a pro skater back in 1990.
 Brewce moved back to West Virginia in 1995 and began working on a permanent Skatopia.

-On November 1st, 1995, Brewce found and purchased a permanent location for Skatopia in Meigs County, Ohio.
-After collecting donations from over fifty friends, and signing the contract to purchase the land, him and his pals moved the entire ramp complex to the new location.
+On November 1, 1995, Brewce found and purchased a permanent location for Skatopia in Meigs County, Ohio.
+After collecting donations from over fifty friends, and signing the contract to purchase the land, he and his pals moved the entire ramp complex to the new location.

 In the summer of 2009, Brewce suffered a traumatic brain injury, caused by a tire exploding in a tire shop near Skatopia.
 The accident left him in a coma for six weeks, and since then, he and everyone he’s close to say that he’s no longer the same.

 During his stay at the hospital, surgery was performed to relieve pressure around his brain caused by the swelling.
 He still has the removed chunk of his skull that he shows to visitors to Skatopia.

-Brewce Martin still operates the park as of 2023.
+Brewce Martin still operates the park as of 2025.